Tuck Jagadish: Plot

-Jagadish visits his niece Chandra and understands that she's been a victim of domestic abuse and wishes to take her away from there.
-When she resists, he hands over her a remote with a light on the terrace of her house which signals that she's in trouble.
-Unable to get a No Objection Certificate for the windmill project from the MRO Jagadish, Veerendra takes ₹5 crore from the project owner Somaraju and cheats Bosu.
-This causes a rift between Veerendra and Bosu that ensues Bose to be attacked by Veerendra's brother.
+Jagadish visits his Chandra and understands that she has been a victim of domestic abuse and wishes to take her away from there.
+When she resists, he hands her a remote with a light on the terrace of her house, which signals that she is in trouble.
+Unable to get a No Objection Certificate for the windmill project from MRO Jagadish, Veerendra takes ₹5 crore from the project owner Somaraju and cheats Bosu.
+This causes a rift between Veerendra and Bosu that leads to Bosu being attacked by Veerendra's brother.

-While Bosu is in a hospital bed, his stepmother donates blood for his recovery.
-With the help of the advocate, Jagadish learns and reveals to Bosu, that his stepmother was his biological mother and Jagadish is the only child of Adisesha Naidu's first wife Tulsamma, thereby inheriting the entire property.
+While Bosu is in the hospital, his step-mother donates blood for his recovery.
+With the help of the advocate, Jagadish learns and reveals to Bosu that his step-mother Arjunamma was his biological mother and also of the sisters.
+He also knows that Jagadish is the only child of Adisesha's first wife Tulsamma, thereby inheriting the entire property.
 Bosu is torn and hurt by the way he treated his own family and mends his relationship with them.
 Jagadish, however, is wrongly assumed to be after the property by everyone in the family except Bosu and Chandra.

-Bosu visits Veerendra to repair Chandra's wedding life and recollect 5 crores so that it's paid back to Somaraju.
-Veerendra and his brother refuse and try to kill Bose and Chandra.
-Chandra realizes the danger and turns on the signal light to apprise Jagadish of the situation.
-Jagadish arrives and in the ensuing fight kills Veerendra and his brother; thereby taking Bosu and Chandra back to the family.
+Bosu visits Veerendra to improve Chandra's married life and collect 5 crores so that it is paid back to Somaraju.
+Veerendra and his brother refuse and try to kill Bosu and Chandra.
+Chandra realizes the danger and turns on the signal to apprise Jagadish of the situation.
+Jagadish arrives in time, and in the ensuing fight, he kills Veerendra and his brother, before taking Bosu and Chandra back to the family.
 The family members realize their mistakes and misunderstandings and live together.

-Jagadish marries the Village Revenue Officer Gummadi Varalakshmi and is transferred to a new village rampant in corruption which he is ready to address.
+Jagadish marries the VRO Gummadi Varalakshmi and is transferred to a new village rampant in corruption, which he is ready to address.